advance100/doc_webpack/build-performance.md

 There is an [analyse tool](http://webpack.github.io/analyse/) which visualise your build and also provides some hint how build size and build performance can be optimized.

+You can generate the required JSON file by running `webpack --profile --json > stats.json`

 # SourceMaps

 SourceMaps are slow.